Evaluating the Accelerated Schools Approach

 November 2001

 Bloom, Howard, Sandra Ham, Laura Melton, and Julieanne O'Brien.
 2001.
-Evaluating the Accelerated Schools Approach.
+Evaluating the Accelerated Schools Approach A Look at Early Implementation and Impacts on Student Achievement in Eight Elementary Schools.
 New York: MDRC.